-A well-made sprinkler that's easy to set up and operate and sprays at distances of 26 to 32.8 ft.
-Covers 3,600 sq. ft. in total.
+A well-made sprinkler that's easy to set up and operate and sprays at distances of 26 to 32.8 feet.
+Covers 3,600 square feet in total.
 Sprinkler arms rotate 360 degrees.
 80 psi.
 Includes a user's manual.
 Backed by a satisfaction guarantee.

 Base tends to move around a bit, especially if it's not set up on level ground.

 Automatic rotating arms are adjustable to control spray speed and direction.
 Includes black nipple connector and quick-release female connector for fast installation.
 Multi-purpose design ensures the sprinkler can be used for lawn irrigation and kids' playtime.

 Sometimes difficult to connect several sprinklers in series.

 Produces spray capable of reaching 32.8 feet. with its trio of 360-degree rotating arms and 80 psi.
 Easy to operate and reasonably quiet.
 Falls in the middle of the price range.